rematch/rematch/docs/migration-guide.md

 Breaking changes for the core functionality:
 - changed the default name assigned to stores from a number to `Rematch Store ${number}` for clarity
 - removed `meta` parameter from the action
-- changed typings
+- changed typings to avoid future issues
+- effects: dispatch param can't be destructured

 Plugins:
 - removed `onInit` hook
 - removed possibility for plugins to include any plugins in their configuration
-- changed typings
+- changed typings to avoid future issues
+- Persist plugin is updated to match redux-persist, so probably you'll find some errors

 ### Migration from 0.x to 1.x <a id="migration-from-0x-to-1x"></a>